-In the Helmand Province, this year’s fighting season has started off with a whimper.
+This year’s fighting season has started off with a whimper in Helmand Province.
 On May Day (as predicted) the only action was in Paktika Province where a child suicide bomber violated the latest Taliban public announcement by blowing himself up in a police station.
-The Taliban had just announced they would no longer allow beardless boys into their ranks and, although the Pashtun are a hirsute people, I’m not aware of any 12 year olds who have begun to cultivate beards.
-After that, the Taliban launched a two day siege in Kandahar which accomplished little; they couldn’t manage to inflict any casualties on ISAF or the Afghan security forces.
+The Taliban had just announced they would no longer allow beardless boys into their ranks and although the Pashtun are a hirsute people I’m not aware of any 12 year olds who can cultivate a beard.
+On the 7th of May the Taliban launched a two day siege in Kandahar which accomplished little; they didn’t even manage to inflict any casualties on ISAF or the Afghan security forces.

 Defeating the Taliban in battle in downtown Kandahar is not a victory for the good guys because of the fact they were fighting in downtown Kandahar.
-The people of Kandahar are the prize for both ISAF and the Taliban; the real estate is meaningless, so the fact that the Taliban even mounted this operation is bad news.
-There are additional reports that groups of Taliban fighters had “foreigners” embedded in them which may, or may not be bad news.
+The people of Kandahar are the prize for both ISAF and the Taliban; the real estate is meaningless so the fact that the Taliban even mounted this operation is bad news.
+There are additional reports that groups of Taliban fighters had “foreigners” embedded in them which may, or may not, be true.

 The Taliban did spend 10 to 15 minutes warning local people near the government buildings to bug out ahead of the fighting which was appreciated by the local population.
-They then launched a spirited attack, gained a foothold in some government buildings, barricaded themselves inside those buildings and then they sat around waiting for ANSF to come and kill them, this took a couple of days.
+They then launched a spirited attack, gained a foothold in some government buildings, barricaded themselves inside those buildings and then sat around waiting for ANSF to come fight them which took a couple of days of deliberately cautious fighting.
 After the assassination of the Provincial Chief of Police, Khan Mohammed Mujaheed, and the jail break at Sarapoza prison, the locals have serious doubts about the ability of ISAF and ANSF to protect them.
-This summer is going to be the tipping point for somebody and now that the Taliban have imported a few more foreigners to help them fight they have to fight or risk losing their foreign fighters piecemeal.
+This summer is going to be the tipping point for somebody and now that the Taliban have reportedly imported foreigners to help them fight they have to fight or risk losing their foreign fighters piecemeal.
 JSOTF doesn’t take days off, they don’t sleep, they won’t stop and will not run out of money.
 They go after foreigners like white on rice and Afghans will sell out foreigners in a heartbeat (if the price is right) regardless of which side in this conflict they support.
 If there are that many foreigners here they have to fight or flee; going to ground in hopes of avoiding compromise by the locals is not going to work.